 Umaid Bhawan is one of the most royal and luxurious palaces in India.
 The foundation of this palace was laid in 1929 and the construction was completed in 1943.

 Umaid Bhawan Palace is spread over 26 acres of lush grounds and is one of the largest private residences in the world with 347 rooms.
 Today, 70% of this palace has been converted into a 5* luxury hotel.
 The balance is used by the royal family as their private residence.
 They have converted a part of it into a museum and opened it up to the general public.
 In this museum, you will find a collection of art deco furniture, antique clocks, weapons, dining sets, etc. There is even a vintage car collection on display which is quite impressive.
 The entry fee for the museum is INR 30 per person for Indian residents and INR 100 for foreigners.

 One night stay at this palace will cost you not less than INR 50,000 / USD 700.
 Even if you want to stop by for high tea/ meal, there is a minimum cover charge, which is quite exorbitant.

-Personally, the museum isn’t extra ordinary so if you are short on time, you can skip this one.
+Personally, I felt the museum wasn’t extra ordinary, so if you are short on time, you can skip this one.

 On our last morning in Jodhpur, we decided to explore something different.
 Located about 10 kilometres from the city centre, Mandore Gardens is a lesser known place in Jodhpur.
 These gardens contain cenotaphs which are built like traditional Hindu temples, unlike other cenotaphs.
 If you have been to Jaisalmer/ Bikaner/ Udaipur, you will notice how different the architecture is here.